 Loading data in Druid is called ingestion or indexing.
 When you ingest data into Druid, Druid reads the data from your source system and stores it in data files called segments.
 In general, segment files contain a few million rows each.

 During ingestion, Druid creates segments and stores them in deep storage.
 Historical nodes load the segments into memory to respond to queries.
 For streaming ingestion, the Middle Managers and indexers can respond to queries in real-time with arriving data.
 See the Storage design section of the Druid design documentation for more information.

 This topic introduces streaming and batch ingestion methods.
 The following topics describe ingestion concepts and information that apply to all ingestion methods:

-- Druid data model introduces concepts of datasources, primary timestamp, dimensions, and metrics.
+- Druid schema model introduces concepts of datasources, primary timestamp, dimensions, and metrics.

 - Data rollup describes rollup as a concept and provides suggestions to maximize the benefits of rollup.